joebb97/joebb-website-source/content/blog/encouragement.md

 I think the more transparent we are about what we know, what we don't know, and how we learned what we know, the better the Imposter Syndrome phenomenon will get.

 Achieving transparency is difficult because humility and good intention is difficult to convey by default.
 Learning in public helps.
 Sharing our failures helps.
 Being kind helps.
 Avoiding being a "know-it-all" helps.
-Placing these values into our communities' and nurturing their sense of belonging and acceptance, helps.
+Placing these values into our communities and nurturing their sense of belonging and acceptance, helps.

 Doing the same in our companies will also help.